JupiterOne/security-policy-templates/README.md

 - Each procedure is considered a "micro-document" that describes how a specific control is implemented to address the requirements in the policy that it implements.
-- Each procedure document is written in the following structure
+- Each procedure document is written in the following structure:

 ```markdown
 ### Control/Procedure Title